-The word smishing may not sound familiar, but maybe you’ve been on the receiving end of a smishing attempt or know someone who has.
-With smishing text scams on the rise, it’s best to get yourself acquainted with ways to identify them and what to do when you think you’ve received one.
+The word smishing may not sound familiar, but maybe you’ve been on the receiving end of a smishing attack or know someone who has.
+With smishing text messages on the rise, it’s best to get yourself acquainted with ways to identify them and what to do when you think you’ve received one.

 Read about how smishing works and ways to avoid being a victim of an attack.

 Smishing is phishing via text.
 The term itself a mashup of two words: